metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Tampa Bay's scripted plays opening up the game have been fantastic.
 Not bad.
 I do want to see a bit more running.

 Likewise, the same can be said of Green Bay's scripted plays.
+Doubs especially doing some good work in the opening drive.